Holiday Huddle 2023

 Monarch Place (lower level), 100 Brugh Ave, Butler, PA

-The Holiday Huddle was an opportunity for all aspects of our Butler County community to gather in a forum of celebration, information sharing and relationship-building.
-In it's second year, the Holiday Huddle provided many Butler County professionals with the opportunity to mingle with other people and organizations who care about Butler County and are working diligently to make it a better place for all.
+The Holiday Huddle is an opportunity for all aspects of our Butler County community to gather in a forum of celebration, information sharing and relationship-building.
+The Holiday Huddle provides many Butler County professionals with the opportunity to mingle with other people and organizations who care about Butler County and are working diligently to make it a better place for all.

-The event was held in beautiful Dedication Hall at Monarch Place, with food provided by Where Pigs Fly and the Butler Hoagie Shop.
+The event will be held in the beautiful Dedication Hall at Monarch Place, with food provided by Where Pigs Fly and the Butler Hoagie Shop.
 Both food vendors were chosen based on their selfless giving to the community for those with financial struggles and food insecurity during the height of the COVID Pandemic shutdowns.

-The following is an overview of the event highlights.
+The following is an overview of the event highlights From 2022 Holiday Huddle

 Changes to BCF Executive Committee Leadership